pure-data/pure-data/mac/README.txt

 * tcltk-wish.sh: downloads and builds a Tcl/Tk Wish.app for macOS

 These scripts complement the autotools build system described in INSTALL.txt and are meant to be run after Pd is configured and built.
+The following usage, for example, downloads and builds a 32bit Tk 8.6.6 Wish.app which is used to create a macOS Pd-0.47.1.app:

+    mac/tcltk-wish.sh --arch i386 8.6.6
+    mac/osx-app.sh --wish Wish-8.6.6.app 0.47.1

 Both osx-app.sh & tcltck-wish.sh have extensive help output using the --help commandline option:

     mac/osx-app.sh --help
-    ...
     mac/tcltk-wish.sh --help

 In a nutshell, a monolithic macOS "application" is simply a directory structure